Rajpura: Temple

-The temple is dedicated to Lord Shiva, is located in nalas village.
-Here the self-born Lingam of Lord Shiv is present, this is why it is called Swayambhu.
-Since the 15th century temple has been home to Sadhu's.
-There is an 65 ft-tall sculpture of Lord Shiva at the entrance of the temple and the height of the temple is above 100 ft-long.
-Every year it's decorated beautifully for the Maha Shivaratri Festival.
+The temple is dedicated to Lord Shiva and is located in Nalas village.
+Here the self-born Lingam of Lord Shiv is present, which is why it is called Swayambhu.
+Since the 15th century, the temple has been home to Sadhu's.
+There is also a 65 ft-tall sculpture of Lord Shiva at the entrance of the temple and the height of the temple is above 100 ft.
+Every year, it is decorated beautifully for the Maha Shivaratri Festival.

+St. Thomas Catholic Church, Rajpura

+St. Thomas Catholic Church is a Roman Catholic parish located in Rajpura, Patiala district, Punjab.
+It falls under the Diocese of Simla–Chandigarh and serves as one of the primary Christian worship centres in the city.
+The church is dedicated to St. Thomas, whose feast is celebrated annually on 3 July.

 Transport

 Road

 Rajpura is situated at the junction of National Highway No. 1 which runs from New Delhi to Attari in Punjab and National Highway 64 which runs from Chandigarh to Dabwali, making Rajpura a good distribution centre.
 Rajpura is regarded as 'Gateway of Punjab' as all road and rail transport needs to touch Rajpura for the routes going to other major cities of Punjab as well as Jammu & Kashmir.

+Intercity bus travel is provided by PEPSU Road Transport Corporation, Chandigarh Transport Undertaking and Haryana Roadways.